eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations.md

 ### 1.3.
 Key words

-This document uses the capitalized key words ‘SHALL’, ‘SHOULD’ and ‘MAY’ as specified in RFC 2119, i.e., to indicate requirements, recommendations and options specified in this document.
+This document uses the capitalized key words 'SHALL', 'SHOULD' and 'MAY' as specified in RFC 2119, i.e., to indicate requirements, recommendations and options specified in this document.

-In addition, ‘must’ (non-capitalized) is used to indicate an external constraint, i.e., a requirement that is not mandated by this document, but, for instance, by an external document such as \[ARF\].
-The word ‘can’ indicates a capability, whereas other words, such as ‘will’, and ‘is’ or ‘are’ are intended as statements of fact.
+In addition, 'must' (non-capitalized) is used to indicate an external constraint, i.e., a requirement that is not mandated by this document, but, for instance, by an external document such as \[ARF\].
+The word 'can' indicates a capability, whereas other words, such as 'will', and 'is' or 'are' are intended as statements of fact.

 ### 1.4.
 Document structure